 The line graph apparently demonstrates the comparisons of the population concerning India and China from 2000 to 2050.

 In 2000, there were more people living in China than in India.
 The number of Chinese was about 1.25 billion, while India's population was about 1 billion.
-Between 2000 and the present, there has a 0.2 increased in the number of Chinese people.
-Over the same period, India's population has rose by 1 billion to reach over 1.32 billion.
+Between 2000 and the present, there has a 0.2 increase 这里是名词 in the number of Chinese people.
+Over the same period, India's population has risen by 1 billion to reach over 1.32 billion.

 According to the graph, the population in India will increase more quickly than in China.
 By 2030, both countries will have the same population of 1.45 billion.
 After that, China's population is likely to fall slightly to 1.4 billion in 2050, whereas India's population will probably rise to 1.6 billion.